Cecily specialises in insurance law and civil and commercial litigation.

 What is the Fee Langstone difference?
 Cecily shares her thoughts...

-- Acting for the insurer in the successful defence of a claim in the High Court arising from the Christchurch earthquakes (Prattley Enterprises v Vero Insurance 18 ANZ Insurance Cases 62-075).
-The three week trial concerned whether a settlement agreement could be set aside, and the appropriate measure of indemnity for loss of a commercial building damaged in multiple earthquakes.
-Cecily also acted for the insurer in the appeal hearing, successfully defended for the insurer NZCA 67.
+Acting for the insurer in the successful defence of a claim in the High Court, Court of Appeal and Supreme Court arising from the Christchurch earthquakes (Prattley Enterprises v Vero Insurance 1 NZLR 352).
+The proceeding concerned an attempt to set aside a settlement agreement and re-open an insurance claim including on the basis of contractual mistake, and the appropriate measure of indemnity for loss of a commercial building damaged in multiple earthquakes.
+The Supreme Court decision is a leading New Zealand authority on measure of indemnity for insurance claims.

 Appearing as lead counsel in the High Court, conducting the insurer’s successful defence to a claim for earthquake damaged contents in a trial over issues of contractual interpretation and expert evidence (Newbery v AA Insurance NZHC 2457).